Suh-1408/MealMinder/README.md

-Here's a README for your "MealMinder" project:

----

 # MealMinder

 MealMinder is a web application designed to help users log and track their daily food intake.
 The application allows users to add new food items, view a detailed nutritional breakdown of their daily intake, and organize records by date.